Our Mission and Pillars

 We are the epicenter for engagement on measurement justice, galvanizing education communities and supporting measurement professionals, assessment creators, researchers to advance justice-oriented assessment and measurement approaches.

-In our work, we push back against assessment practices that do not value diverse types of knowledge and knowledge creation- especially with respect to Black, Brown, and Indigenous communities.
+In our work, we push back against assessment practices that do not value diverse types of knowledge and knowledge creation.
 We acknowledge the white supremacist, racist roots of measurement and seek to disrupt this historical narrative through justice-oriented assessment practices that are explicitly and unapologetically antiracist.
 And so, as advocates for justice, we lean into difficult assessment and measurement challenges by building awareness, seeking creative solutions, and generating transformative ideas in an effort to provide and/or create measurement justice for all.

 Enabling Systemic Transformation